-At Tupare Gardens, you'll discover a breathtaking 4.5-hectare oasis along the Waiwhakaiho River in New Plymouth.
-Created in 1932, the gardens feature a stunning array of plant collections, including rhododendrons and azaleas.
-You can stroll through winding paths, explore sculptured hillsides, and relax in secret glades.
-The Arts and Crafts style house, designed by James Chapman-Taylor, adds to the charm.
-Open daily and free for all, the gardens also offer walking trails, picnic spots, and BBQ areas.
-With guided tours available, there's so much to uncover about this riverside beauty that you won't want to miss.
+At Tupare Gardens, you’ll uncover a captivating 4.5-hectare haven along the Waiwhakaiho River in New Plymouth, New Zealand.
+Established in 1932, this exquisite garden showcases a remarkable variety of plants, including vibrant rhododendrons and azaleas.
+Wander through winding paths, marvel at sculpted hillsides, and find peace in hidden glades.
+The iconic Arts and Crafts style house, crafted by James Chapman-Taylor, enhances the allure.
+Open daily with free entry, it offers walking trails, picnic areas, and BBQ facilities for all to enjoy.

-• Tupare Gardens is located at 487 Mangorei Road, New Plymouth, offering stunning views of the Waiwhakaiho River.
+- Tupare Gardens is situated at 487 Mangorei Road, New Plymouth, with breathtaking views over the Waiwhakaiho River.

-• Established in 1932, the gardens feature diverse plant collections, including rhododendrons and azaleas, amidst lush landscapes.
+- Founded in 1932, the gardens boast diverse plant collections, including rhododendrons and azaleas, set within stunning landscapes.

-• The gardens are designed with winding paths and scenic vistas, inviting visitors to explore hidden glades and natural beauty.
+- The design features winding paths and scenic vistas, encouraging visitors to uncover secret glades and natural wonders.

-• Open daily with free admission, Tupare Gardens provides amenities like BBQ areas, picnic spots, and walking trails for relaxation.
+- Open daily with free admission, Tupare Gardens includes amenities like BBQ areas, picnic spots, and walking trails for leisure.

 Location and Accessibility

-While you explore, take advantage of the various walking trails, including Jill Walk and Watson Walk, or enjoy a BBQ in the designated area.
-With ample picnic spots and even a tennis court, there's something for everyone.
+While exploring, enjoy various walking trails like Jill Walk and Watson Walk, or relax with a BBQ in designated areas.
+With plenty of picnic spots, there’s something for everyone to appreciate in this scenic haven.

 History and Development

-In 1984, the garden was sold to the Queen Elizabeth II Trust, and since 2002, the Taranaki Regional Council has managed it.
-A comprehensive restoration began in 2003, enhancing infrastructure and plant collections while preserving the garden's heritage.
+In 1984, the property was sold to the Queen Elizabeth II Trust, and since 2002, the Taranaki Regional Council has overseen its care.
+A major restoration in 2003 enhanced infrastructure while preserving its heritage, cementing its status as a garden of international significance.

 Garden Features

-The landscape design showcases various species of acers, each reflecting different sizes and hues.
-Notable deciduous trees, including the tulip tree and dawn redwood, stand proudly, while the historic kauri tree, one of the first planted here, adds a sense of heritage.
+The design highlights various acers, showcasing unique shapes and shades.
+Notable trees like the tulip tree and dawn redwood stand tall, while the historic kauri tree, one of the first planted, anchors the garden’s legacy.

-As you explore the sculptured hillside, winding paths lead you through serene glades, past a charming glasshouse, and into an old orchard.
-A cliff cascade enhances the natural beauty, with small streams lined with stones and lush shade-loving plants like ferns and hostas creating tranquil nooks.
+As you navigate the sculpted hillside, winding paths guide you through peaceful glades, past a quaint glasshouse, and into an old orchard.
+A cliff cascade adds to the allure, with small streams framed by stones and shade-loving ferns.

 House and Architecture

-As you explore the property, you'll be captivated by the following:
+As you explore this historic property, you’ll notice the following:

-2. Seamless integration of the house with the landscaped gardens, creating a harmonious atmosphere.
+- Seamless blending of the house with the surrounding landscaped gardens, fostering a unified aesthetic.

-3. Unique outdoor rooms that invite you to relax and enjoy the surroundings.
+- Distinctive outdoor rooms that offer inviting spaces to relax and admire the scenery.

-4. Historical significance, as the house took 12 years to build and was constructed alongside the family's humble Tin Hut.
+- Historical depth, as the house took 12 years to build alongside the family’s modest Tin Hut.

-With its elegant design details and thoughtful construction, Tupare's house stands as a testament to the enduring beauty of Arts and Crafts architecture, inviting you to appreciate its charm and history.
+With elegant design and meticulous construction, the house at Tupare stands as a lasting symbol of Arts and Crafts beauty, inviting visitors to appreciate its historical and aesthetic value.

 Public Use and Events

-Visitors to the Waiwhakaiho River area can enjoy a range of public amenities and events that make this location a vibrant community hub.
-Open 24 hours a day with free admission, it's perfect for spontaneous picnics or leisurely strolls.
-You'll find BBQ areas, seating spots, and scenic views, making it an ideal place to unwind or read a book.
+Visitors to the Waiwhakaiho River area can enjoy a wealth of public amenities at Tupare Gardens, making it a vibrant community space in New Plymouth.
+Open daily with free admission, it’s perfect for impromptu picnics or leisurely walks.

 Frequently Asked Questions